The Ultimate Guide to Peony Flower Care

-Peonies are low-maintenance perennials with big, beautiful blooms.
-Learn essential peony care and growing tips for these popular flowers.
+Peonies are low-maintenance perennials with beautiful blooms.
+Follow this peony care guide for tips on when and where to plant peonies.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.